 Isaac Peace Rodman was raised in a Quaker family to be a pacifist.
-His middle name gives an idea of how serious his family was about their Quaker beliefs.
+His middle name gives an idea of his family’s seriousness about their Quaker beliefs.

-Rodman profited handsomely from the slavery in the American south.
-He and his brother owned a mill that sold fabric in the south, called Kersey, that planters used to clothe their slaves.
+Rodman profited handsomely from the slavery in the American South.
+He and his brother owned a mill that sold fabric, called Kersey, that planters used to clothe their slaves.

-At the same time, he was a political leader, serving in both houses of the Rhode Island legislature.
-He was, by marriage, part of the politically powerful Hazard family.
-His political position made him a logical leader in the war against the south.
-When the south declared its independence, one of its first actions was to renounce its debts.
+At the same time, he served in both houses of the Rhode Island Legislature.
+His political position made him a logical leader in the war against the South.
+When the South declared its independence, one of its first actions was to renounce its debts.

 The war, and the end of orders for fabric, sank the Rodman mills.
 But there was also a history of anti-slavery sentiment in the Hazard and Rodman families.
-They were Republicans and Rowland Hazard had also worked behind the scenes to help free black people wrongly jailed in the South.
+They were Republicans, the party of Abraham Lincoln.
+Rowland Hazard had also worked behind the scenes to help free black people wrongly jailed in the South.

-Rodman’s fellow Rhode Islander, General Ambrose Burnside, wrote to Rodman and explained the need for more soldiers to mount the Union’s Maryland campaign and drive confederate General Robert Lee out of Maryland.
+Rodman’s fellow Rhode Islander, Gen. Ambrose Burnside, wrote to Rodman about the need for more soldiers to mount the Union’s Maryland campaign and drive Robert E. Lee out of the state.

 Rodman’s military career would end at Antietam at Sharpsburg, Md.
-The battle there on September 17, 1862 is the deadliest day in American history, resulting in roughly 23,000 dead, wounded or missing soldiers.
+The battle there on Sept.
+17, 1862 was the deadliest day in American history, resulting in roughly 23,000 dead, wounded or missing soldiers.

 Rodman’s death came as part of Burnside’s monumental struggle to capture the bridge at the battlefield that now bears his name.

-Burnside’s plan was to attack the Confederates on the north side of the bridge both directly and with a contingent of troops he had sent downstream to cross the river and approach from the other side.
-Once across the Antietam Creek, the forces would prepare for battle against the Confederates on the main battlefield at Antietam.
+Burnside planned to attack the Confederates on the north side of the bridge both directly and with another contingent of troops led by Rodman.
+He sent them downstream to cross the river and approach from the other side.
+Once across creed, the forces would prepare for battle against the Confederates on the main battlefield at Antietam.
 The goal would be to push the Confederates westward off the field.

-Rodman, by then a brigadier general, was to lead the troops downstream and across the creek.
-One flaw in Burnside’s plan was that he did not realize the troops crossing the river would have to go two miles downstream to find a spot where they could cross.
+But Burnside’s plan had a flaw.
+He did not realize the troops crossing the river would have to go two miles downstream to find a spot where they could cross.